 The legend of Bonnie Parker and Clyde Barrow is fueled in part by the passion they had for each other, but Bonnie was legally married to another man the entire time.

 Just a few days before turning 16, Bonnie married high school classmate Roy Thornton.
 Their marriage quickly fell apart and, after he went to prison for robbery (she had interesting taste in men, clearly) in 1929, she never saw Roy again.
 Soon thereafter, she met Clyde and the deal was done.
 They fell in love and were together until that fateful day of the shoot-out — May 23, 1934.

-In our book, Resurrection Road, Bonnie and Clyde aren’t killed in the ambush.
-Instead, they are forced to work for the government to try and protect the president from an assassin.
+In our alt-history trilogy, Bonnie and Clyde aren’t killed in the ambush.
+Instead, they are forced to work for the government as defenders of the working class and the New Deal.